dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Yesterday is not ours to recover, but tomorrow is ours to win or lose.**
+**It's not so much that I began to run, but that I continued.**

-Lyndon B. Johnson
+Hal Higdon